 The Group acquired a 41.67% investment in Ox Mountain Limited (UK registered), a maintenance software developer and distributor, for consideration of \$22.4 million on 28 August 2020.
-The investment is accounted for using the equity method of accounting.
+The investment is accounted for using the equity method of accounting and is classified as a joint venture.